-According to the Firefox plugin roadmap, the plugin blocklist list is planned for Firefox 55.
+According to the Firefox plugin roadmap, the plugin block list is planned for Firefox 55.

 Effects of Plugin Blocking